andreaiacono/andreaiacono.github.io/tesi/thesis.md

-chromosome (haploids); mutation randomly modifies allele values in some chromosome positions; and inversion changes the order of a chromosome section, therefore changing the order in which genes are arranged (here, as in most genetic algorithm literature, \"crossover\" and
-\"recombination\" have the same meaning).
+chromosome (haploids); mutation randomly modifies allele values in some chromosome positions; and inversion changes the order of a chromosome section, therefore changing the order in which genes are arranged (here, as in most genetic algorithm literature, "crossover" and "recombination" have the same meaning).

-Holland\'s introduction of a population-based algorithm with crossovers, inversions, and mutations was a major innovation (evolutionary strategies started with a \"population\" of two individuals, a parent and an offspring, which was a mutated version of the parent; populations with many individuals and crossovers were included only later; other currents used only mutation to introduce variations).
+Holland's introduction of a population-based algorithm with crossovers, inversions, and mutations was a major innovation (evolutionary strategies started with a "population" of two individuals, a parent and an offspring, which was a mutated version of the parent; populations with many individuals and crossovers were included only later; other currents used only mutation to introduce variations).
 Furthermore, Holland was the first to try to found evolutionary computation on a solid theoretical basis.
-Until a few years ago, this theoretical foundation, based on the notion of \"schema,\" was the starting point for almost all subsequent theoretical work on genetic algorithms.
+Until a few years ago, this theoretical foundation, based on the notion of "schema," was the starting point for almost all subsequent theoretical work on genetic algorithms.

-### []{#anchor-10}1.2.2 Basic Elements of Genetic Algorithms
+### Basic Elements of Genetic Algorithms

-There is no rigorous definition of \"genetic algorithm\" accepted by all members of the scientific community that allows them to be clearly distinguished from other evolutionary computation methods.
-In any case, it can be said that most methods called \"genetic algorithms\" have at least the following elements in common: a population of chromosomes, selection that acts based on fitness, crossover to produce new offspring, and random mutation of these.
-Inversion - the fourth element of Holland\'s theorization - is rarely employed in today\'s implementations, and its advantages, if there really are any, have never been well defined.
+There is no rigorous definition of "genetic algorithm" accepted by all members of the scientific community that allows them to be clearly distinguished from other evolutionary computation methods.
+In any case, it can be said that most methods called "genetic algorithms" have at least the following elements in common: a population of chromosomes, selection that acts based on fitness, crossover to produce new offspring, and random mutation of these.
+Inversion - the fourth element of Holland's theorization - is rarely employed in today's implementations, and its advantages, if there really are any, have never been well defined.

-Chromosomes in a genetic algorithm\'s population are generally represented by bit strings.
+Chromosomes in a genetic algorithm's population are generally represented by bit strings.
 Each locus in a chromosome has two possible
 alleles: 0 and 1.
 Each chromosome can be thought of as a point in the search space of candidate solutions.
 The algorithm manipulates chromosome populations, successively replacing one of these populations with another; a fitness function is also necessary that assigns a score, or fitness, to each chromosome in the current population.
-The chromosome\'s fitness depends on how well it solves the problem being addressed.
+The chromosome's fitness depends on how well it solves the problem being addressed.

 The simplest form of genetic algorithm requires three types of
 operators: selection, crossover, mutation:

 -   **Selection or fitness**: this operator selects chromosomes destined for reproduction.
-The higher the chromosome\'s fitness, the more frequently it will be chosen for reproduction.
+The higher the chromosome's fitness, the more frequently it will be chosen for reproduction.
 -   **Crossover**: this operator randomly chooses a locus and exchanges between two chromosomes the subsequences that precede and follow